RaphaDeveloper/tdd-katas/README.md

-Here you will find codes I wrote when practicing TDD.
+Here you will find codes I wrote while practicing TDD.